-It’s no surprise I’m recommending our top ranked sous vide machine as the sous vide machine you should be buying.
-There’s really no point in trying to save some money here, it’s best to go with a high quality sous vide machine than something cheap that won’t be as reliable or have the great customer service behind it that ChefSteps does.
+There’s really no point in trying to save some money here, it’s best to go with a high quality sous vide machine than something cheap that won’t be as reliable or have the great customer service behind it.

 Necessary: Yes, a sous vide machine is a must.

 You won’t get very far trying to sous vide anything without a container to put everything in!
 This 4.75 gallon Cambro container is made from food-safe plastics that won’t leach anything dangerous into your foods.
 Using a clear container is also useful for keeping an eye on your cook to make sure everything remains fully submerged.

 You might have a similar style container at home, or some people ever use a large metal pot for their sous vide cooks.
 There’s nothing wrong with that, but it might be harder to situate your foods in a pot compared to a container like this Cambro.

 Necessary: Yes, unless you have another similar container that will work.

 Getting a lid for your container can be a little tricky since the lid must have a special cutout for the sous vide machine which will be both in the container and protruding from it.
 It’s possible to find a matching lid/container set, but an easier and cheaper solution is to use a set of these sous vide ping pong balls!